damianhakert/damianhakert.github.io/source/handbook/underperformance/index.html.md

 1) Manager communicates to direct report during one-on-one that team member needs to improve.
 If there are extenuating circumstances some leeway may be granted depending on the situation.
-This is an area that People Operations can provide a sounding board / voice of reason.
+This is an area that People Operations can provide a sounding board / voice of reason on.

 2) If the lack of performance persists, the manager moves to documenting clear expectations for improvement in a performance improvement plan (PIP).
 The intention of a PIP is to support the individual in any way required to make their time at GitLab a positive experience but also to make clear that immediate and sustained improvement is required.
 The Society for Human Resources Management (SHRM) has a [helpful guide](https://www.shrm.org/templatestools/howtoguides/pages/performanceimprovementplan.aspx) to review when